BallisticLA/RandBLAS/rtd/source/FAQ.rst

    and arrays of 32-bit versus 64-bit signed integers.
  * Standard constructors.
 We use these for any nontrivial struct type in RandBLAS.
-They're important because many of our datatypes have const members that need to be initialized as functions (albeit simple funcitons) of other members.
+They're important because many of our datatypes have const members that need to be initialized as functions (albeit simple functions) of other members.
  * Move constructors.
 We use these to return nontrivial datastructures from a few undocumented functions.
    We mostly added them because we figured users would really want them.
  * C++20 Concepts.
 These make our assumptions around template parameters more explicit.